ErvinCs/ivy-game-engine/README.md

 The ScriptComponent mentioned above merely encapsluates a ScriptableObject such that it can be managed by the ECS. </br>
 To create a new script it suffices to create a new <code>.as</code> file and place it in the scripts folder.
 Script classes should <code>#include 'common.as'</code> and provide a constructor.
 The <code>onUpdate</code> and <code>onMessage</code> methods can be implement to specify behavior.

 The PCG module is responsible for level generation and uses the Feasible-Infeasible Two-Populations Genetic Algorithm.
 An Individual is a collection of DesignElements (DEs) where each DE should specify a Tag, a Transform and an associated Entity.
 The FI2Pop class encapsulates the algorithm which can be tweaked through the Generator GUI.

-The LevelGenerator class is responsible for actually instantiating the game objects and should be implemented per project.
+Note: The LevelGenerator class is responsible for actually instantiating the game objects and should be implemented per project.

+# Features to come (at some point hopefully)
+* Sound System
+* Animation System
+* Multi-threading
+* More Gizmos
+* Collidable Types
+* Support for multiple components of the same type per Entity
+* Layered Rendering
+* Multiple Graphics API Support